 Back to Dominique, in which Jean Simmons has Cliff Robertson as her cad of a husband.
 This on-screen married couple with a few familiar names in the British acting talent supporting cast.
 These including Simon Ward, Jenny Agutter, Ron Moody, Judy Geeson and in a blink and miss it role, David Tomlinson – minus his moustache – from Mary Poppins (1964).
 Flora Robson stars in the Meg Jenkins housekeeper role.
-This a British film which appears more from the opening credits to be like an all-star TV movie than a box office draw.
+This is a British film that appears more from the opening credits to be like an all-star TV movie than a box office draw.

 The film begins with Dominique Ballard (Simmons), a fragile-looking woman with a permanently, haunted (or haunting dependant on where you are in the movie) expression joining her husband, David at breakfast.
 He tells her indifferently from behind a newspaper (as husbands did in the UK 1970 TV and movies), the night before she fired their chauffeur.